Energy enhancement of laser-driven ions by radiation reaction and Breit-Wheeler pair production in the ultra-relativistic transparency regime: Dynamics

 The laser field pushes hot electrons inside the target forward that quickly reach the non-irradiated side (rear) of the target faster than the ions.
 This sets up a very brief TNSA field there which kickstarts the ion acceleration from the TNSA mechanism at around 50 fs.
+The electrons oscillate with relativistic velocity and thus, the effective critical density is reduced.

+Moreover, as the recirculating hot electrons heat the target up, it begins to expand and the density lowers further.
+The target then begins to get relativistically transparent and the laser is able to penetrate through it.
+This marks the onset of transparency (at $\sim60$ fs) where the streams of electrons and ions co-move with the penetrating laser and are susceptible to occurance of Breakout Afterburner.
+In a realistic scenario of laser interacting with a thin foil, there can be multiple co-existing accelerating fields/mechanisms which can be broadly disentangled in time.